Skip to Content

 Begin by covering the styrofoam cones with preserved moss.
 Spray small sections of the cone with spray adhesive and press the moss onto the cone to adhere.
 Continue until the cone is completely covered with moss.

-This will assure that your topiary looks full and lush.
-Without the moss, you will have difficulty covering the styrofoam and makes working with the boxwood difficult.
+This will ensure that your topiary looks full and lush.
+Without the moss, you will have difficulty covering the styrofoam, which makes working with the boxwood difficult.

 Styrofoam cones covered in preserved moss with spray adhesive